Bromine vs Chlorine for Hot Tubs: Which Is Better?

 Chlorine limitations in hot tubs:

-• Degrades faster at 100-104°F, requiring more frequent dosing than in pools
+- Degrades faster at 100-104°F, requiring more frequent dosing than in pools

-• Dichlor adds cyanuric acid (CYA) with every dose; CYA accumulates until drain and refill is necessary
+- Dichlor adds cyanuric acid (CYA) with every dose; CYA accumulates until drain and refill is necessary

-• Chloramines must be oxidized and removed, not recharged
+- Chloramines must be oxidized and removed, not recharged

-For owners who also manage a pool water chemistry regimen, note that hot tub dosing is a completely different scale than pool dosing.
+For owners who also manage a pool water chemistry regimen, note that hot tub dosing is a different scale than pool dosing.
 Never treat a 400-gallon spa like a 15,000-gallon pool.

 Bromine: why it wins for most indoor spas

 Bromine is the better sanitizer for most indoor hot tubs because bromamines, the combined form that forms when bromine sanitizes, remain active as sanitizers and can be recharged by shocking with MPS.
-Chloramines (the chlorine equivalent) cannot be reactivated and must be broken down.
+Chloramines (the chlorine equivalent) can’t be reactivated and must be broken down.

 The mechanisms that make this work:

 Bromamine reactivation.
 When bromine sanitizes and forms bromamines, those bromamines remain active sanitizers at a reduced capacity.
 MPS shock (potassium monopersulfate) converts spent bromamines back to active bromine.
-Your sanitizer bank is rechargeable; chlorine’s is not.
+Your sanitizer bank is rechargeable; chlorine’s isn’t.
 Understanding how MPS shock reactivates bromine is the key to getting the most from a bromine system.

 Temperature stability.
-In side-by-side testing, bromine maintains more stable levels at the 100-104°F hot tub operating temperature, where chlorine degrades significantly faster and requires more frequent dosing.
+In side-by-side testing, bromine maintains more stable levels at the 100-104°F hot tub operating temperature, where chlorine degrades faster and requires more frequent dosing.
 A long-term user from the DIYourself forum with 20 years of spa experience put it directly: “Bromide is more stable in a Spa.
 Half a capful of shock after every use.”

 pH range.
-Bromine works effectively across a wider pH range, giving more buffer against the pH swings that hot tubs experience naturally as temperature and bather use fluctuate.
+Bromine works across a wider pH range, giving more buffer against the pH swings that hot tubs experience naturally as temperature and bather use fluctuate.

 Bromine limitations to know before you switch:

-• More expensive upfront and per dose ($15-25/lb vs. $10-15/lb)
+- More expensive upfront and per dose ($15-25/lb vs. $10-15/lb)

-• Takes longer to register in test results; patience is required 1-3 hours after dosing before an accurate reading
+- Takes longer to register in test results; patience is required 1-3 hours after dosing before an accurate reading

-• Over-dosing risk if you retest too soon and add more before the first dose fully registers
+- Over-dosing risk if you retest too soon and add more before the first dose fully registers

-• Incompatible with saltwater systems
+- Incompatible with saltwater systems

-• EcoPur and similar media filters may need removal (per the Master Spas maintenance guide)
+- EcoPur and similar media filters may need removal (per the Master Spas maintenance guide)

-• Outdoor or UV-exposed spas lose bromine rapidly; not ideal for uncovered hot tubs in sunny climates
+- Outdoor or UV-exposed spas lose bromine rapidly.
+Not ideal for uncovered hot tubs in sunny climates

 Which Is Better for Sensitive Skin?